CoffeeIsLife87/OpenRGB-python-FX/README.md

 Python also uses escape characters so if you need to use a \ (Backslash) then you will need to use 2 of them (``\\`` == ``\`` in python)

-## Todo

-* Add matrix zone support for some effects (rainbow wave and gradcycle) (included in chase wave)

-* Smooth out some of the effects (rainbow wave)

-* Create GUI for launching effects (most effects are built as functions so incorporating them wouldn't be that hard)